xxshady/altv-xts-boilerplate/README.md

 # alt:V TypeScript boilerplate

 Boilerplate for users of strict TypeScript on the alt:V platform.<br>

+## What is included
+- configured typescript eslint config
-Includes preinstalled eslint, hot reload of the script during development (using esbuild with [altv-esbuild](https://github.com/xxshady/altv-esbuild)).
+- hot reload of the script during development (using esbuild with [altv-esbuild](https://github.com/xxshady/altv-esbuild)).
+- parallel typescript checks during development

-## How to use:
+## How to use

 ### Development
 1. `yarn setup-project` (installing npm deps, altv serverfiles)